ThePacielloGroup/cupper/content/patterns/coding/code-blocks.md

 ## Annotated code

-**Infusion** offers the ability to highlight and annotate specific parts of your code examples using the `code` shortcode.
+**Cupper** offers the ability to highlight and annotate specific parts of your code examples using the `code` shortcode.
 Take an accessible dialog.
 You may wish to point out key attributes that make that dialog support assistive technologies:

 {{<html>}}
 <div ((role="dialog")) ((aria-labelledby="dialog-heading"))>